Features

 - When an XCDAM format was chosen an option to force a constant GOP size will become available

-By default for the best quality and bitrate management, the MPEG-2 video encoder will use scene detection and place an I-Frame on a scene change.
+By default for best quality and bitrate management the MPEG-2 video encoder will use scene detection and place an I-Frame on a scene change.
 This may leave GOPs shorter than the typical length for the specific frame rate at such scene changes.
-To force the encoder not to use scene detection and to generate constant GOP size check “Force constant GOP Size”. - If the frame rate of the sequence to export is 50 fps or59.94 fps an option to allow an odd sequence duration will be available:
+To force the encoder not to use scene detection and to generate constant GOP size check “Force constant GOP Size”. - If the frame rate of the sequence to export is 50 fps or 59.94 fps an option to allow an odd sequence duration will be available.

-Unfortunately, some versions of Media Composer inhibit a direct export to an optical disc, because they access the drive in some illegal way before starting the export throughout the plug-in, which causes an IOError and terminates the export.
+Unfortunately some versions of Media Composer inhibit a direct export to an optical disc, because they access the drive in some illegal way prior to starting the export throughout the plug-in, which causes an IO error and terminates the export.

 - The format options that become available vary depending on the project settings.